DominikSpeidel/DominikSpeidel/README.md

-# Hi and welcome to my GitHub-Profile!
+# Hello and welcome to my GitHub-Profile!

 - ✅ I successfully graduated from the Neue Fische Web Dev Bootcamp.
 - 🧑🏽‍🎓 React development is a personal favorite of mine, with a particular strength in API interactions.